-The board will select future school sites in a manner consistent with facility needs as identified in the long range plan.
-The board will consider options for acquiring property and buildings that are within its legal authority, are economically sound and meet immediate and future needs.
+The board will select future school sites in a manner consistent with facility needs as identified in the long-range plan.
+The board will consider options for acquiring property and buildings that are within its legal authority, are economically sound, and meet immediate and future needs.

-The superintendent will assist the board in site selection.
-In making recommendations to the board, the superintendent must consider the following factors, along with any other factors the superintendent determines to be appropriate:
+The superintendent shall assist the board in site selection.
+In making recommendations to the board, the superintendent should consider the following factors, along with any other factors the superintendent determines to be appropriate:

-- 1. the size of the site needed for current and future needs: - the cost for acquisition and development; - 3. suitability for intended uses of the site; - 4. a site's accessibility to students and the community; and - 5. whether the site meets all legal requirements, including environmental standards.
+- 1. the size of sites needed for current or future projects; - 2. the cost of acquisition and development; - 3. a site's suitability for its intended uses; - 4. a site's accessibility to students and the community; and - 5. whether a site meets all legal requirements for school use, including environmental standards.

-The superintendent will investigate and recommend to the board reasonable options for acquiring property or buildings such as purchasing, leasing, or entering into relationships with other governmental agencies or private businesses, as permitted by law.
+The superintendent shall investigate and recommend to the board reasonable options for acquiring property or buildings, such as purchasing, leasing, or entering into relationships with other governmental agencies or private businesses, as permitted by law.
 The superintendent is authorized to select and work with consultants in identifying and assessing site options.
 Any contract for professional services must be (1) reviewed by the board attorney, (2) be approved by the board, unless the board has delegated this authority to the superintendent in policy 6420, Contracts with the Board, and (3) meet any applicable legal and board policy requirements.